rebelsky/le21/_assignments/misc-07.md

 Your diagram should have the following characteristics:

 * Draw a "bubble" for each non-trivial utterence.
 That bubble should document the key point of the utterence and the type of utterence. (question, fact, expansion of prior idea, etc.) You should represent the point textually.
 It is up to you how you represent the type of utterence; you might use shape, color, text, or something else.
-* You can choose whether or not to represent utterences from students and from the instructor differently.
+* You can choose whether or not to represent utterences from the participants and from the discussion leader differently.
 * Connect utterences in sequence by a solid line.
 * When an utterence does not directly relate to the immediately previous utterence, draw an X through the solid line.
 * Connect utterences that build upon earlier utterences by a dotted line.